31 Smith Street Kempsey NSW

 Osteopath – Dr Shannon Hilkemeijer

-We recommend infants under 1 year old see Dr Shannon Hilkemeijer for optimal improvements in feeding in conjunction with laser correction of tongue, lip, and buccal ties.
+We commonly recommend that infants under 12 months of age see Dr Shannon Hilkemeijer to support feeding improvements alongside laser correction of tongue-tie, lip-tie, and buccal ties.

 Address: